ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - Shadow can now slide out of a spindash, homing attack, and jump dash.
 - Sliding duration is player controlled.
 Hold X to slide as long as you want.
 - Air Saucers are much more mobile.
 Pressing A twice results in a downward spike instead of a double jump.
 - You can tap A to make cars and motorcycles accelerate much faster and maintain a higher top speed.
+You can dismount at any time.
+Press Y to brake.

 Unused Content
 - An inaccessible area in Lost Impact is now reachable.